I'd like to share with you the new NES development tools I developed for myself, but maybe they will be useful to someone...

 - palette per 1x1 tile support ( MMC5 )

-- import tiles from images
+- import tiles and game maps from images*

 - - 2x2\4x4 tiles